Forensic Data Analysis

 Our forensic data analysis service focuses on uncovering patterns of fraudulent activity within a structured data environment while maintaining the integrity of the data for later use in a court of law.

 Part of digital forensics, forensic data analysis examines structured data and often uses statistical modelling to uncover fraudulent activities.
-The keyword here is structured data, referring to data found within computer application systems and their incorporated databases – it is this distinction that separates forensic data analysis from other forms of forensic analysis which obtain from communications equipment and office applications.
+The keyword here is structured data, referring to data found within computer application systems and their incorporated databases, whether they reside on-premises or as cloud based services.
+It is this distinction that separates forensic data analysis from other forms of forensic analysis which obtain information from communications equipment and office applications.

 What’s the difference between Forensic Data Analysis and Digital Forensics?

 Put simply, digital forensics is an umbrella term that encapsulates a variety of forensic services related to uncovering fraudulent activity on digital systems and storage devices.
 In other words, digital forensics include forensic data analysis, computer forensics and other forensic services associated with communications systems.